Business Meal Deduction: What Counts & What Doesn’t

 One of the simplest yet most effective things you can do is to keep your business finances entirely separate from your personal ones.
 Open a dedicated business bank account and get a business credit card.
 Use these accounts for all business-related purchases, including meals.
 This creates a clean, easy-to-follow paper trail for your expenses.
 The IRS is clear that “you need to keep records and documents to show your expenses or losses.”
 When all your business transactions are in one place, you’re not just making bookkeeping easier; you’re also building a stronger, more defensible record of your deductions in case of an audit.
 This is a foundational step in sound business accounting and management.

-Classify Each Meal Correctly
+How to Classify Each Meal for Tax Time

 Not all meal deductions are created equal, so it’s crucial to classify each one correctly at the time of purchase.
 Was it a 50% deductible meal with a client or a 100% deductible meal for an office holiday party?
 The IRS has specific criteria for each.
 For example, to deduct a business meal, “the business owner or an employee must be present when the food or drinks are provided.”
 When you log an expense, make a quick note of who attended and the business purpose.
 This small step provides the necessary context to justify the deduction and helps you apply the correct percentage, ensuring you claim the right amount every time.